Feeding Your Baby

 1. Is my baby actually ready for food, or is this my idea?

-Some babies are grabbing at mom's food by five months.
+Some babies are grabbing at their parents' food by five months.
 Others are completely disinterested when you offer them solid food at six months.
 There is no rush on this.
 Discuss this with your pediatrician, but don't be concerned if your baby shows little interest in solid food.
 Introducing solid foods earlier than 17 weeks has been linked to eczema, allergies, and celiac disease.

 2. Can you feed "responsively"?